Wherein shopping for dresses is a whole lot different than Rose had guessed, and Valentina doesn’t learn much about Bosra.

 "Ain't telling you nothing that's not true."

 "Exactly!"
-Tina nearly bounced off her chair like a particularly energised bunny.
+Tina nearly bounced off her chair like a particularly bouncy bunny.

-The death of her son was the reason she left the highlands and started wandering into more civilised territories, been picked up by a group that could use a survival expert and longbowman.
-She had been able to fulfil both positions at once.
-There had been a short romance with a green-skin at one point after that, in her later twenties, but...
+The death of her son was the reason she left the Highlands and started wandering into more civilised territories, where she had been picked up by a group that could use a survival expert and longbowman.
+She had been able to fill both positions at once.
+There had been a short romance with a green-skin at one point after that, in her late twenties, but...
 He had been eaten by a monster because he had been an idiot.
 She had kept to loving pets and friends after that.

 Now, she was out of the wandering life and intended to keep it that way.